Policies and Procedures

 Future asset management plans may include any assets to which work is completed through approved capital projects, regardless of whether these assets meet existing capitalization thresholds.

-4. Integrate the asset management program with long-term financial planning and budgeting strategies.
+6. Integrate the asset management program with long-term financial planning and budgeting strategies.
 This includes the development of financial plans that determine the level of funding required to achieve short-term operating and maintenance needs, in addition to long-term funding needs to replace and/or renew municipal infrastructure of existing and new infrastructure, including considerations for climate mitigation and adaptation.
+This will also incorporate phased capital investment increases, risk-based prioritization, and strategies to support net-zero infrastructure where feasible.

-5. Continue to develop performance metrics to transparently communicate the current state of the asset management program to Council and the community.
+7. Continue to develop performance metrics to transparently communicate the current state of the asset management program to Council and the community.
+These metrics will consider indicators related to infrastructure capacity, development readiness and alignment with strategic growth priorities.

-6. Consider the social, economic, and environmental risks and vulnerabilities of municipal infrastructure assets including risks relating to climate change and the actions that may be required including, but not limited to, anticipated costs that could arise from these impacts, adaptation opportunities, mitigation approaches, disaster planning and contingency funding.
+8. Consider full lifecycle costs and service risk, including social, economic, and environmental risks and vulnerabilities of municipal infrastructure assets.
+This includes risks relating to climate change and the actions that may be required including, but not limited to, anticipated costs that could arise from these impacts, adaptation opportunities, mitigation approaches, disaster planning and contingency funding.
 Impacts may include matters relating to construction, operations, levels of service and lifecycle management.
+Integrated project delivery will be used to coordinate infrastructure works and reduce duplication

-8. Align all asset management planning with the Province of Ontario’s land-use planning framework, including any relevant policy statements issued under section 3(1) of the Planning Act; any provincial plans as defined in the Planning Act, and the City of Thunder Bay’s official plan.
+10. Align all asset management planning with the Province of Ontario’s land-use planning framework, including any relevant policy statements issued under section 3(1) of the Planning Act; any provincial plans as defined in the Planning Act, and the City of Thunder Bay’s Official Plan.
+Support compact, sustainable development by focusing growth within the urban settlement boundary and avoiding expansion of municipal services beyond those limits except where consistent with the Official Plan.

-12. The City shall consider where applicable the principles in as outlined in Section 3 of the Infrastructure for Jobs and Prosperity Act, 2015, when making decisions regarding asset management.
+14. The City shall consider where applicable the principles as outlined in Section 3 of the Infrastructure for Jobs and Prosperity Act, 2015, when making decisions regarding asset management.

 ROLES AND RESPONSIBILITIES